Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Ladyfish Tackle

-You really don’t need any special tackle for catching ladyfish.
+You don’t need any special tackle for catching ladyfish.
 A 7-foot medium light rod with fast action and a 2500 series reel spool with a 10-pound monofilament line will work.
 A 24-inch fluorocarbon leader will work for this setup.

 Best Bait For Ladyfish